tarikfp/react-native-n64-voter-app/README.md

   yarn start-server
 ```

-Start the emulator for ios
+Start the emulator for ios.

 ```bash
  cd ios && pod install && yarn run ios
 ```

+- For `pod install`, if you don't have cocoapods installed [here's a reliable way to install cocoapods](https://srz.io/posts/2022/01/installing-cocoapods/) in Nov 2022 that worked on MacOS Monterey/M2
+- This assumes you have a simulator available for "iPhone 13".
+If you don't, simply include the name of one of the simulators installed e.g. `yarn run ios --simulator="iPhone 14"`

 or for android

 ```bash
   yarn run android
 ```
-For `pod install`, if you don't have cocoapods installed [here's a reliable way to install cocoapods](https://srz.io/posts/2022/01/installing-cocoapods/) in Nov 2022 that worked on MacOS Monterey/M2